Chicago "L": 2000–2010

 During the 2000s and 2010s, the CTA has completed several renovation and new construction projects.

 Pink Line service began on June 25, 2006, though it did not include any new tracks or stations.
 The Pink Line travels over what was formerly a branch of the Blue Line from the 54th/Cermak terminal in Cicero to the Polk station in Chicago.
 Pink Line trains then proceed via the Paulina Connector to the Lake Street branch of the Green Line and then clockwise around the Loop elevated via Lake-Wabash-Van Buren-Wells.
 Douglas trains used the same route between April 4, 1954, and June 22, 1958, after the old Garfield Park "L" line was demolished to make way for the Eisenhower Expressway.
 The new route, which serves 22 stations, offered more frequent service for riders on both the Congress and Douglas branches.
 Pink Line trains could be scheduled independently of Blue Line trains, and ran more frequently than the Douglas branch of the Blue Line did.

 In late 2007, trains were forced to operate at reduced speed over more than 22% of the system due to deteriorated track, structure, and other problems.
 By October 2008, system-wide slow zones had been reduced to 9.1% and by January 2010, total slow zones were reduced to 6.3%.
 CTA's Slow Zone Elimination Project is an ongoing effort to restore track work to conditions where trains no longer have to reduce speeds through deteriorating areas.
 The Loop received track work in 2012–2013.
 The Purple Line in Evanston received track work and viaduct replacement in 2011–2013.
 The Green Line Ashland branch received track work in 2013, prior to the Red Line Dan Ryan branch reconstruction.

-The Brown Line Capacity Expansion Project enabled CTA to run eight-car trains on the Brown Line, and rebuilt stations to modern standards, including handicap accessibility.
+The Brown Line Capacity Expansion Project enabled CTA to run eight-car trains on the Brown Line, and rebuilt stations to modern standards, including accessibility.
 Before the project, Brown Line platforms could only accommodate six-car trains, and increasing ridership led to uncomfortably crowded trains.
 After several years of construction, eight-car trains began to run at rush hour on the Brown Line in April 2008.
 The project was completed in December 2009, on time and on budget, with only minor punch list work remaining.
 The project's total cost was expected to be around $530 million.